 The constitution, Dei Filius, of Vatican I was occasioned by two currents in nineteenth-century Catholic thought.
-There were traditionalists that had little trust in human reason, and there were semi-rationalists who, while not denying the truths of faith, tended to place them within the competence of reason.
-Among the latter were Anton Gunther, whose speculations attracted a wide following but were rejected by the Holy See (DS 2828 ff.), and Jakob Frohschammer, whose views on human perfectibility were no more acceptable (DS 2850 ff.; cf. 2908 f.).
-Such views were further pursued by Cardinal Franzelin both in the votum he presented to the preconciliar committee 21 and in the schema he presented for discussion in the early days of Vatican I.
+There were traditionalists that had little trust in human reason, who, while not denying the truths and there were semi-rationalists who-did not deny thetrutha. faith, tendeð of faith but tended to place them within the competence of reason.
+Among the latter were Anton Gunther, whose speculations attracted a wide following but were rejected by the Holy See (DS 2828 ff.), and Joakob Fronschammer, whose views on more human perfectibility were no Less, acceptable (DS 2850 ff.; cf. 2908 f.).
+Such views were further pursued by Cardinal Franzelin both in the votum he presented to the preconciliar committee 19 and in the schema he presented for discussion in the early days of Vatican 🕱 I.